 Restless leg syndrome, also known as Willis-Ekbom disease, can begin at any age and generally worsens as you age.
 It can disrupt sleep, which interferes with daily activities.
 Simple self-care steps and lifestyle changes may help relieve symptoms.
-Medications also help many people with RLS.
-RLS clinical trials, like those at CNS Healthcare, can help you explore new options.
-Interested in trying a new RLS treatment at no cost?
-Find out more about enrolling RLS clinical trials available by selecting one of the below locations near you.
+Medications also help many people with this condition.
+Clinical trials, like those at CNS Healthcare, can help you explore new options.
+Interested in trying a new treatment at no cost?
+Find out more about enrolling clinical trials available by selecting one of the below locations near you.
 Use the form on the page to schedule a free, in-office consultation to find out if a Restless Leg Syndrome clinical trial is right for you.

-Often, there's no known cause for RLS.
+Often, there’s no known cause for this condition.
 Researchers suspect the condition may be caused by an imbalance of the brain chemical dopamine, which sends messages to control muscle movement.
-Sometimes RLS runs in families, especially if the condition starts before age 40.
+Sometimes it runs in families, especially if the condition starts before age 40.
 Researchers have identified sites on the chromosomes where genes for RLS may be present.
-Pregnancy or hormonal changes may temporarily worsen RLS signs and symptoms.
-Some women get RLS for the first time during pregnancy, especially during their last trimester.
+Pregnancy or hormonal changes may temporarily worsen signs and symptoms.
+Some women develop this condition for the first time during pregnancy, especially during their last trimester.
 However, symptoms usually disappear after delivery.
 RLS can develop at any age, even during childhood.
 The disorder is more common with increasing age and more common in women than in men.
-Some people with RLS never seek medical attention because they worry they won't be taken seriously.
-But RLS can interfere with your sleep and cause daytime drowsiness and affect your quality of life.
-Talk with your doctor if you think you may have RLS.
+Some people with RLS never seek medical attention because they worry they won’t be taken seriously.
+However, RLS can interfere with your sleep and cause daytime drowsiness and affect your quality of life.
+Talk with your doctor if you think you may be suffering from this condition.

 The chief symptom is an urge to move the legs.
 Common accompanying characteristics of RLS include: